OpenSource-Programming/sqlforbeginners/README.md

 Find course schedule by clicking on below link: https://docs.google.com/spreadsheets/d/1Y1upctp0fTsN4ET_q7blXCv6nNJXff0p9fFMFi_n_lo/edit?usp=sharing

 Click on the link for Discord access: https://discord.gg/QPhnfbznFf

+Optional: Join our Facebook Group: https://tinyurl.com/OpenSourceprogramming4all

 Its very important for all attendee's to have a github account.
 If you don't have one, Please create a github by visiting below link: https://github.com/